SupportClass/lfg-omega13/README.md

 Only applies when `priority` is `2`.

 ## Usage
-- Open the dashboard and locate the "Request Assistance" panel.
+- Open the dashboard and locate the "Request Help" panel.
 It's the one with a big red button on it.
 - (Optional) Enter a description of the issue.
-- Click "Request Assistance" and confirm the request in the dialog that pops up.
+- Click "Request Help" and confirm the request in the dialog that pops up.
 This will immediately dispatch the notification.

 ## Troubleshooting